 Recently I got into minimalism which is a way of living with only the things that you absolutely need.
-I tried to relate to minimalism in web development so I thought about trying to get rid of dynamic servers and only use static servers to get the job done!
+I tried to relate to minimalism in web development so I thought about trying to replace dynamic servers with something simpler: static servers.

-Surprisingly, it was a quite interesting, so technically you can make an e-commerce website, a todo app and of course a blogpost website statically!
+It was quite interesting, technically you can make an e-commerce website, a todo app and of course a blogpost website statically!

-The basic idea is to build all the results our website could send to the user a head of time and when the user ask for the resource, it's already built a while ago and sent immediately to the client.
+The basic idea is to build all the results that our website could send to the clinet a head of time, when the client ask for the resource later, as the results are already built in advance they are sent immediately to the client.

-A way to have the same result but with only static server is to initialise a git in the website folder, have a project structure that looks like this:
+A way to have the same result but with only using a static server is to initialise a git in the website folder, have a project structure that looks like this:

 There are some disadvantages thought: